root-11/graph-theory/examples/readme.md

 This folder contains jupyter notebooks, with examples from graph-theory.

-If you're new to the field I would recommend one of two approaches to get familiar with the topic:
+If you're new to the field I would recommend to study (loosely) in the order below:

-1. Work on project and learn the hard way.
-2. Study the jupyter notebooks following this order loosely:

-(links to be added)

 ***basic_graph_theory.ipynb***: An introduction to the basic terminology of graph-theory.
 Topics are: